mpimd-csc/GAMM_PDFs_from_Conftool/README.md

 For the actual processing , make sure you have at least Python 3.10, with the `pandas`, `requests` and `datetime` modules installed.
-We recommend to use a virtual environment for that.
+We recommend using a virtual environment for that.
 Also make sure to have a recent LaTeX installation (ideally also providing `latexmk`).

 1. Go to the main folder, where you also find this README.md create